Man Arrested For Fatal Machete Attack On Hikers On The Appalachian Trail

-James Jordan, a Massachusetts man, has been charged with murder for allegedly attacking two people — a man and a woman — with a machete on the Appalachian trail, killing the man in the process while severely injuring the woman, according to NBC News.
+James Jordan, of Massachusetts, has been charged with murder for allegedly attacking two people — a man and a woman — with a machete on the Appalachian trail, killing the man in the process while severely injuring the woman, according to NBC News.

-The 30-year-old man is also facing one count of assault with the intent to murder for his attack on the woman.
-Since the stabbing occurred on federal land in the southwestern corner of Virginia, Jordan has been investigated by the FBI, with the agency and the United States Attorney’s Office for the Western District of Virginia releasing a joint statement about the Saturday morning incident.
+The 30-year-old Jordan is also facing one count of assault with the intent to murder for his attack on the woman.
+Since the stabbing occurred on federal land in the southwestern corner of Virginia, Jordan has been investigated by the FBI, with the agency and the U.S. Attorney’s Office for the Western District of Virginia releasing a joint statement about the Saturday morning incident.

-Wythe County Sheriff Keith Dunagan refused to share the identities of the victims but reiterated that Jordan has a troublesome past.
+Wythe County Sheriff Keith Dunagan refused to share the identities of the victims, but reiterated that Jordan has a troublesome past.
 He reportedly likes to hike the Appalachian Trail under the moniker “Sovereign,” and in April, he was arrested for threatening hikers on the Appalachian Trail in Tennessee.
 He pleaded guilty to the crime and was subsequently sentenced to probation.

-Abingdon U.S. Attorney Thomas Cullen condemned the “senseless and brutal attack” by Jordan, and praised the efforts of local law enforcement for bringing Jordan to justice.
+U.S. Attorney Thomas Cullen condemned the “senseless and brutal attack” by Jordan, and praised the efforts of local law enforcement for bringing Jordan to justice.

 “I commend local law enforcement in Wythe and Smyth Counties for mobilizing successful rescue and tactical operations in this remote region.
 Thanks to their efforts, the suspect was safely apprehended and a seriously wounded victim received critical medical care.”